Dog Breeding

 • Mild, Moderate, Severe Dysplasia: Not recommended for breeding

-For Female Dogs: OFA recommends taking hip x-rays 3-4 weeks before or after the heat cycle, avoiding pregnancy, and 3-4 weeks after weaning a litter.
+For Female Dogs: OFA recommends taking hip x-rays 3 to 4 weeks before or after the heat cycle, if your dog is not pregnant, or 3 to 4 weeks after weaning a litter.
+This is a common veterinary recommendation that reduces hormonal laxity effects on the joint, which can otherwise distort the reading.

 2. Elbow Dysplasia Evaluation